Git and libgit2

 Instructions for typing along are given for Ubuntu and WSL/Ubuntu.
 If you have a Mac, most of this information should be helpful.

-This Page Probably Contains Errors
+This Article Probably Contains Errors

 This article is incomplete and may contain errors.
 It has been published to allow collaboration with fact-checkers.
 Not all of these scenarios might make sense to attempt to review.
 Do not rely on this information yet.